-Let us show that $\g^*\geq 1$, which will entail that $(U_1,V_1)\geq(U_2,V_2)$.
-By exchanging the roles of $(U_1,V_1)$ and $(U_2,V_2)$ and repeating the same argument, we conclude that the two steady states coincide.
+We claim that $\g^*\geq 1$, which will entail that $(U_1,V_1)\geq(U_2,V_2)$.
+Then, by exchanging the roles of $(U_1,V_1)$ and $(U_2,V_2)$, we will conclude that the two steady states coincide.
 Assume by contradiction $\g^*<1$ and consider the several possibilities given by \eqref{1eq:2.5}.
-Suppose, for example, that $U_1$ and $\g^*U_2$ touch in a point $(x_0,y_0)\in\O$.
-Then, the function $Z_U:=U_1-\g^* U_2$ is non-negative, vanishes at $(x_0,y_0)$ (thus has an interior minimum), and, thanks to \eqref{eq:gstrongKPP} and the contradiction hypothesis $\g^*<1$, it satisfies
+Suppose, for example, that $\g^*U_2$ touches $U_1$ from below at an interior point in $B_R$.
+Thanks to the contradiction hypothesis $\g^*<1$, it satisfies